jack-driscoll/chatgpt-dataexport/README.md

 ---

 ## .dat files
-First thing, the .dat files are actually PNGs with C2PA metadata as described here ( https://help.openai.com/en/articles/8912793-c2pa-in-chatgpt-images )
+First thing, the .dat files are actually PNGs with C2PA metadata as [described her](https://help.openai.com/en/articles/8912793-c2pa-in-chatgpt-images)

 This `.dat` file is actually a PNG image file.
 We can tell because the first bytes begin with the PNG signature: